UweZiegenhagen/Notes_on_Synths/README.md

 # Notes on Synths

-My notes on synthesizers,  MIDI, and more.
+Some remarks on synthesizers,  MIDI, and more.

 ## Books